 This is a glossary for web development.

-It covers almost 2,000 important, useful, and historic terms and abbreviations relevant for web (and software) developers.
+It covers more than 2,000 important, useful, and historic terms and abbreviations relevant for web (and software) developers.

 The glossary does not tell a story like other books do, but it still tells a story.
 It tells a story that is sterile yet messy, it tells a story that only started three decades ago and that is still unfolding, and it tells a story that starts with you.
 Why you?
 Because you are at your own stage of web development—and because web development is only unfolding, only so alive, because of people like you, people who take a personal interest in it.
 When you read the glossary like you would read another book, you may tell.
 (Yet still, it is a glossary.)